ladjs/cache-pug-templates/README.md

 ## Callback

-You can also pass an optional callback function with arguments `err` and `cache`.
+You can also pass an optional callback function with arguments `err` and `cached`.

 The argument `cached` is an Array of filenames that have been cached (from `Object.keys(pug.cache)`).